microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-list-permissiongrants.md

 ## Response

-If successful, this method returns a `200 OK` response code and a list of [resource specific permission grant](../resources/resourcespecificpermissiongrant.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a list of [resourceSpecificPermissionGrant](../resources/resourcespecificpermissiongrant.md) objects in the response body.

 ## Example

-### Request
+#### Request

 Here is an example of the request.